dPlom/REST-API/RESTAPI.md

 # REST API

-This API can recive an *user_id* and return this information.
-If the *user_id* is missing you'll recive an error.
+This API can recive aa *user_id* and return his information.
+If the *user_id* is missing you'll receive an error.

   - Lastname
   - Firstname